buzzer-re/Write-ups/2020/Hackthebox/Machine - Worker/README.md

 ![](Pictures/azure_devops.png)

-At first, we will be prompt for credentials, that's where the ***nathen*** creds will be used, we successfully logged in the platform, here we can look at their projects, repositories and pipelines.
+When we open the page will be prompt for credentials, that's where the ***nathen*** creds will be used, we successfully logged in the platform, here we can look at their projects, repositories and pipelines.

-The key it's, pipelines, pipelines do something using the repository so I just take a look and found a useful CI pipeline to deploy all the repo merge to master, into production.
+The key to solve is, pipelines, pipelines do something using the repository so I just take a look and found a useful CI pipeline to deploy all the repo merge to master, into production.

 ![](Pictures/alpha_ci.png)

-If you just hit the ***Run*** button, we will seee all the pipelines steps:
+If you just hit the ***Run*** button, we will see all the pipelines steps:

 * Clone the master code
 * Copy all the page to the IIS server path